Protein Precipitation/ Peptide Purification

 What sample sizes/consumables are compatible?

-We have custom fabrication/3D printing abilities to meet whatever your need.
+We have custom fabrication/3D printing abilities to meet whatever your needs.

 What if my solvent is not compatible with polypropylene pipette tips?